vijayyevatkar/acute-inflammations/README.md

 ----------------------------------------------------------------------------
 # Overview of Dataset

-Dataset used: UCI Dataset Repository -> Acute Inflammations Data Set
+Dataset used: UCI Dataset Repository -> Acute Inflammations Dataset
 Source: http://archive.ics.uci.edu/ml/datasets/Acute+Inflammations

 Abstract: The data was created by a medical expert as a data set to test